Flank/flank-dashboard/metrics/ci_integrations/docs/03_ci_integration_verbose_mode.md

 This document meets the following goals:
 - Create a clear design of the CI Integrations Logger and verbose mode.
-- An overview of steps the new Logger implementation requires.
+- Provide an overview of steps the new Logger implementation requires.

 ## Design
 > Explain and diagram the technical design.